 subminiature photo camera

-in Germany during the last stages of the Cold War.
-It is a fully electronic
+in Germany towards the end of the Cold War.
+It is fully electronically

 exposure meter, coupled to an electronic shutter mechanism.